ertgl/xformula/README.md

 class NONE(
-    # Note that the `Terminal` class is generic and requires
+    # Note: The `Terminal` class is generic and requires the type of the
-    # the type of the transformed token as a type argument.
+    # transformed token as a type argument.
     Terminal[None],
 ):
-    # Django-style `Meta` class for configuration.
     class Meta:

         # The priority of the terminal in the lexer rules.
         priority = 2000

         tags = {
-            # The priority of the terminal in the
+            # The priority of this terminal in the `None` non-terminal grammar
-            # `None` non-terminal grammar rules group.
+            # rules group.
             non_terminal("None"): 0,
         }